shubhamchandak94/nanopore_dna_storage/README.md

 Finally, to verify the dependencies are installed correctly, run `python helper.py` which runs some basic encoding and decoding roundtrip tests.

 ## Usage of provided scripts
 In many of the scripts, you need to set the path for the corresponding data directories as well as the encoding parameters.
 Details about the experiments and corresponding files and scripts can be found in `oligos_8_4_20/`.
 The file `helper.py` contains the major functions, and these are called from the different scripts.
+It might be helpful to study the [Analysis workflow](#analysis-workflow) section below which describes the decoding steps in more detail.

 ### Parameters for experiments
 The file `oligos_8_4_20/encode_experiments.py` was used for generating the oligos and contains the parameters required for the decoding.